Frederick Reif: Personal life

 Reif died on August 11, 2019, at age 92.
 He was a longtime resident of Fox Chapel, Pennsylvania.
 His first wife was Mildred Dresselhaus.
-He then married Jill Wellman and then Laura Ott.
+He later married Laura Ott and then Jill H. Larkin Wellman, his former Ph.D. student.
 His sister Liane Reif-Lehrer, was a biochemist and professor at Harvard Medical School, and his niece is anthropologist Erica Lehrer.